pybricks/pybricks.github.io/_posts/2024-11-06-saving-lego-mindstorms.md

 Developments will be gradually published on [GitHub](https://github.com/pybricks/pybricks-micropython) in the months to come.
-We currently work on implementations for:
+We are currently working on implementations for:

 - Booting the EV3 instantly.
 - Installing the firmware.
 No SD card needed.